 · Introduction to gravimetry field work.
 I was in charge of the organization of the field work, for both teaching and administration matters.
 This course was open to students of diverse levels and backgrounds.
 Its aim was to show them how to handle professional grade measurement equipment, how to collect data and how to analyse it.

-· Planetology: planetary atmospheres.
-I was in charge of this lecture, which aimed at presenting students with a general overview of the physics and chemistry of the atmospheres of terrestrial planets, as well as the means to observe and analyse them and recent advances in our knowledge.
-Recent space missions were also addressed during this lecture.
+· Planetology: I was in charge of part of this course, including teaching, exercices and examinations, which aimed at presenting students with a general overview of the physics and chemistry of the atmospheres of terrestrial planets, as well as the means to observe and analyse them and recent advances in our knowledge.
+Recent space missions were also adressed during this lecture.